 What’s unique about Tortuguero is that it’s a collection of canals and rivers interspersed with dense jungle and beaches.
 There’s no road here!
 So you’ll either be getting to Tortuguero by flying in a small aircraft from San Jose or by boat from nearby cities such as Puerto Limon.

-The main draw to Tortuguero is the turtle nesting season, however, even outside the season, you should also explore the amazing Tortuguero National Park.
+The main draw to Tortuguero is the turtle nesting season – this is one of the best places to see turtles in all of Costa Rica!
+However, even outside the season, you should also explore the amazing Tortuguero National Park.
 Because of the remote location, this is one of the wildest national parks in the country.
 Some call it the “Amazon” of Costa Rica because you will feel transported to the rainforest!